|

 View Wuskwatim Power Limited Partnership Photo Gallery

-The Honourable Rona Ambrose, Minister of the Environment also announced in a June 21, 2006 press release that the proposed Wuskwatim Hydro Generation Project in northern Manitoba does not require further assessment by a review panel or mediator under the Canadian Environmental Assessment Act.
+The Honourable Rona Ambrose, Minister of the Environment also announced in a June 21, 2006 press release that the proposed Wuskwatim Hydro Generation Project does not require further assessment by a review panel or mediator under the Canadian Environmental Assessment Act.
 The Minister referred the project back to the responsible authorities, Fisheries and Oceans Canada (DFO) and Transport Canada (TC), for appropriate action.

 View June 21, 2006 Canadian Environmental Assessment Agency press release